BasicVariable/roblox-price-war-bot/README.md

 Running the bot can be very simple:

-you can either use the EXE (the "built" version) of this bot in that's in RPWB.zip

-or

 1. Install node.js through https://nodejs.org/en/
 2. Download the source
-3. Open command prompt in the directory of index.js
+3. Open a command prompt window in the directory of the 'index.js' file
 4. Run this command:
 ```npm install```
 5. Run this command: